trammell/recipe-book/recipe-book.md

 > 2 cups shredded Napa cabbage
 > 2 tablespoons toasted sesame seeds

-* Udon is available at Asian markets and in the Asian foods section of many supermarkets.
+Sauce, noodles and vegetables can be prepared ahead of time.
+Cover them separately and store in the refrigerator.
+Bring the sauce to room temperature before combining with noodles, vegetables, and cabbage, thinning with additional broth if necessary.

-Mix ½ cup vegetable broth, peanut butter, soy sauce, balsamic vinegar, chili-garlic sauce and minced garlic in medium bowl to blend well (sauce will be thick).
-Cook noodles in large pot of boiling salted water until just tender but still firm to bite, about 6 minutes.
+* Mix ½ cup vegetable broth, peanut butter, soy sauce, balsamic vinegar, chili-garlic sauce and minced garlic in medium bowl to blend well.
+The sauce should be thick.
+* Cook noodles in large pot of boiling salted water until just tender but still firm to bite, about 6 minutes.
 Drain.
 Rinse noodles under cold water and cool.
 Cut noodles into 4- to 5-inch lengths.
 Transfer noodles to very large bowl.
 Toss with oil to coat.

-Cut bok choy, peppers, carrots and onions into matchstick-size strips.
-(Sauce, noodles and vegetables can be prepared 4 hours ahead.
-Cover separately; chill.
+* Cut bok choy, peppers, carrots and onions into matchstick-size strips.
-Bring sauce to room temperature before continuing, thinning with additional broth if necessary.)

-Add shredded cabbage and vegetable strips to noodles.
+* Add shredded cabbage and vegetable strips to noodles.
 Toss with enough peanut sauce to coat.
 Sprinkle with sesame seeds.

+> Udon is available at Asian markets and in the Asian foods section of many
+> supermarkets.

 ## Wheat Berry and Barley Salad with Smoked Mozzarella